-- Use a combination of carrots and parsnips – I used parsnips in my Grain-Free Carrot Cake recipe a couple years ago, and it turned out marvelously!
+Use a combination of carrots and parsnips – I used parsnips in my Grain-Free Carrot Cake recipe a couple years ago, and it turned out marvelously!

 - Make it vegan by following my recipe for Grain-Free Vegan Carrot Cake.

 - If you’re not into the 2-tier action, you can bake the cake in a single layer in a 13″ x 9″ baking dish.

-And that’s it!
-Make your super tender, moist, fluffy perfectly textured treat for your every brunch gathering.
+Make your super tender, moist, fluffy perfectly textured paleo carrot cake for your every brunch gathering.

 - 4 large eggs